colton-gabertan/xcjg-honeypot/README.md

 ### Attempted FTP Exploits
 ![image](https://user-images.githubusercontent.com/66766340/151256295-151edc01-b39d-446e-8fb7-38d7dff7eaee.png)

 This is just one of the [many examples] of FTP-based intrusions that I was able to see in my honeypot's network traffic.
-In this attempt, the attacker actually managed to download the working directory, which was just empty.
+In this attempt, the attacker was trying to poke around in the filesystem, which was just empty.
 Neat to see, but it is not quite what I'm looking for.
 However, I will be sure to include more things I find interesting.